automutate/automutate/docs/onboarding.md

 ### Reporting Suggestions

 Automutate works best when it does the least.
-Have your linter provide fix suggestions in some format so that all your autolinter needs to do is convert them to waves of `IMutation`s.
+Have your linter provide fix suggestions in some format so that all your autolinter needs to do is convert them to waves of `Mutation`s.

-If your linter does not yet provide fix suggestions, you'll need to write converter logic to generate `IMutation`s from the lint output.
+If your linter does not yet provide fix suggestions, you'll need to write converter logic to generate `Mutation`s from the lint output.
 That's doable but carries two major downsides:

-* Your logic will be at risk getting out of sync.
+- Your logic will be at risk getting out of sync.
-    * If your linter is updated to produce different output, you'll need to separately update the converter logic.
+  - If your linter is updated to produce different output, you'll need to separately update the converter logic.
-    * Users may not know they need to update their autolinter along with your linter, and end up with bad autolinting.
+  - Users may not know they need to update their autolinter along with your linter, and end up with bad autolinting.
-* Fix suggestions won't have the full information used to generate complaints, such as abstract syntax trees or source files.
+- Fix suggestions won't have the full information used to generate complaints, such as abstract syntax trees or source files.

 ## Technical Implementation

 Automutation is driven by an instance of the [`AutoMutator` class](../src/autoMutator.ts).
-It requires an [`IMutationsProvider`](../src/mutationsProvider.ts) to generate suggestions that will be applied to files.
+It requires an [`MutationsProvider`](../src/mutationsProvider.ts) to generate suggestions that will be applied to files.

 A base setup would look something like: